aws-samples/aws-stepfunctions-examples/cdk/eventbridge-event-tester/README.md

 --output text)
 ```

-13. It is possible to add extra enpoints by creating a custom event that implements `IEventBridgeEvent` and  `ITestableEvent` interfaces.
+13. It is possible to add extra endpoints by creating a custom event that implements `IEventBridgeEvent` and `ITestableEvent` interfaces.
 After that `StateMachineApiResource` has to be created:

 ```typescript
 const event = eventFactory.customEvent(); // custom event implementation